Holography and Light Scattering in Python¶

 HoloPy is a python based tool for working with digital

-HoloPy provides a powerful and user-friendly interface to scattering and optical propagation theories.
+HoloPy provides a powerful and user-friendly python interface to fast scattering and optical propagation theories implemented in Fortran and C code.
 It also provides a set of flexible objects that make it easy to describe and analyze data from complex experiments or simulations.

 HoloPy started as a project in the Manoharan Lab at Harvard University.
 If you use HoloPy, you may wish to cite one or more of the sources listed in References and credits.
-We also encourage you to sign up for our User Mailing List to keep up to date on releases, answer questions, and benefit from other users’ questions.
+We also encourage you to sign up for our User Mailing List or join us on GitHub to keep up to date on releases, answer questions, and benefit from other users’ questions.

 - References and credits

 HoloPy is based upon work supported by the National Science Foundation under grant numbers CBET-0747625, DMR-0820484, DMR-1306410, and DMR-1420570.